A tablet may refer to any of the following:

 Early tablet devices used light pens or a stylus as their input device.
 However, today all tablets use a touch screen as their primary input device with the option to connect external devices such as a keyboard.
 Most tablets only have a few physical buttons; the back, power, and volume buttons and everything else can be done using your fingers.

 Today, the top two operating systems used with tablets is Apple iOS used with iPads and Google Android used with Android tablets.
 A tablet can have apps installed onto them to perform a function.
 For example, the Safari app on iPads is the browser that allows you to browse the Internet.
-On Android tablets, the Chrome app is typically used as its primary browser.
+On Android tablets, the Chrome app is often the default browser.

 History of the tablet